johnnyw66/saferoads/README.md

 ```

 SAFETY_SET = {1, 2, 3, 4} # Useful for asserting that our safety values are within our defined range
+# 1 is the most safe, 4 is the least safe

 class CombinedCost: